-Before ordering stock medications for your practice or prescription for patient to the pharmacy, know your state requirements and scope of practice.
+Before ordering stock medications for your practice or a prescription for a patient to the pharmacy, know your state requirements and scope of practice.
 Many larger chain stores have free prenatal vitamins.
 Wouldn’t it be nice to order those for your clients under your midwifery license?
-Knowing which medications are most affordable for business and consumers alike is vital to your practice.
+Knowing which medications are most affordable for businesses and consumers alike is vital to your practice.
 There are certain antibiotics free or really cheap with larger pharmacy chains.
-There are online pharmacies that are a fraction of the costs to local options.
+There are online pharmacies that are a fraction of the costs of local options.

-I have in the past given my Amish women phone number to Canadian pharmacy online and a prescription to order an IUD for fraction of the costs compared to US pharmacies.
-It isn’t legal for a practice to do this, but position statement of FDA is encouraging consumers not to use international pharmacies for medications but no legal action will be taken against that person.
-From Birth Control Buzz, women can order a Paragard for $60 versus $800+ in US.
-Mirena is $210 versus $1200+ costs in US.
+I have in the past given my Amish women’s phone number to a Canadian pharmacy online and a prescription to order an IUD for fraction of the costs compared to US pharmacies.
+It isn’t legal for a practice to do this, but the position statement of the FDA is encouraging consumers not to use international pharmacies for medications but no legal action will be taken against that person.
+From Birth Control Buzz, women can order a Paragard for $60 versus $800+ in the US.
+Mirena is $210 versus $1200+ costs in the US.

 Keep a good inventory of your medications and supplies.
 As your practice grows, organization is key to not wasting supplies or medications.
-Last thing you want to do is order more of a medication, because you can’t find it in your office for next women.
-Check birth supplies part of your routine postpartum care process to make sure that nothing is close to expiring and should be used first next.
-Be proactive if many rarely used medications are close to expiring like Vitamin K injections and trade with another midwife for some of her farther out expiring medications.
+The last thing you want to do is order more medication because you can’t find it in your office for the next woman.
+Check birth supplies as part of your routine postpartum care process to make sure that nothing is close to expiring and should be used first next.
+Be proactive if many rarely used medications are close to expiring like Vitamin K injections and trade with another midwife for some of her farther-out expiring medications.

 Medications are a vital part of any midwifery practice.
 Keeping good records and policies on ordering, managing, and documenting medication ordering and use creates midwifery standards.
 Safety protocols and utilizing our resources properly make a profitable and sustainable midwifery business.